lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 # Chapter 06 - Drawing a triangle

-In this chapter we will be finally rendering a shape, developing the required classes to load data to the GPU and using the graphics pipeline.
+In this chapter we will be finally rendering a shape, developing the required structs and functions to load data to the GPU and using the graphics pipeline.
 We will start, as in the previous chapters, by explaining the elements that we will need later on to use together to draw something to the screen.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-06).

 ## Buffers

 If we want to display 3D models, we need first to load all the vertices information that define them (positions, texture coordinates, indices, etc.).
 All that information needs to be stored in buffers accessible by the GPU.
 A buffer in Vulkan is basically a bunch of bytes that can be used for whatever we want, from storing vertices to storing data used for computation.
 As usual, we will create a new struct named `VkBuffer` to manage them.
-(Rememer to add a new file named `vkBuffer.zig` to the `mod.zig`: `pub const buf = @import("vkBuffer.zig");`).
+(Remember to add a new file named `vkBuffer.zig` to the `mod.zig`:
+`pub const buf = @import("vkBuffer.zig");`).
 Let's examine the its attributes and the `create` function used to instantiate it:

 ```zig
 const vulkan = @import("vulkan");